sthenic/technogram/src/document.typ

   body,
 ) = {

-  /* Merge the default palette with any user override. */ palette-overrides = DEFAULT-PALETTE + palette-overrides
+  /* Merge the default palette with any user overrides. */ palette-overrides = DEFAULT-PALETTE + palette-overrides

   /* Construct the document name. */